-- The <pri> The Common Security file uses a Groovy expression to get the current authentication object and determine its access privileges, along with the user and roles associated with the object.
+- The <principalExpression> tag in an access grant in the Domain Security file uses a Groovy expression to get the current authentication object and determine its access privileges, along with the user and roles associated with the object.
 In this case, Groovy is used directly inside the tag.
 See Chapter 8, "Securing Data in a Domain," on page 111 for more information. - You can use the DomEL groovy() function as part of a DomEL expression.
 The DomEl groovy function takes a single string argument that is interpreted as Groovy code.
 The output of the function is a string that is put into the SQL.
 To include Groovy, use the following syntax:

-'''

 groovy('your groovy code here')

-'''